Bentley is redesigning its Continental range, starting with the GT coupe which we saw in redesigned form at last September's 2017 Frankfurt auto show.

 The headlights feature a larger inner and a smaller outer light, which is the opposite of the current design.
 Along the sides, the upper and lower character lines take on new shapes.
 At the rear, the license plate cutout moves from the trunk to the bumper and the taillights are taller and don't wrap around the sides as they do on the current model.

 Like the Continental GT, the Flying Spur will benefit from some Porsche engineering.
-It is based on Volkswagen Group’s MSB platform, which is dedicated to large, rear- and all-wheel-drive cars with front engines.
-The platform was developed by Porsche and made its debut on the 2017 Panamera.
+It is based on Volkswagen Group’s MSB platform, which is dedicated to large, rear- and all-wheel-drive cars with front-mounted engines.
+The platform was developed by Porsche and made its debut in the 2017 Panamera.
 MSB uses more high-strength steel and aluminum to realize weight savings and improved rigidity.

 2020 Bentley Flying Spur spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-Expect that engine for the Flying Spur, as well as the current 500-hp twin-turbo 4.0-liter V-8.
+Expect that engine for the Flying Spur, as well as a 4.0-liter twin-turbo V-8.
 Bentley has also said all of its cars will be offered as plug-in hybrids.
-The lone transmission should be an 8-speed automatic, and all-wheel drive will likely be offered.
+The lone transmission should be an 8-speed automatic, and all-wheel drive will likely be offered as standard.